 What You Need To Make Coconut Shrimp

-- Large or XL uncooked shrimp (15 to 20/pound), defrosted, peeled and deveined, leaving the tail intact.
+- Large or XL shrimp, defrosted, peeled & deveined, leaving the tail on.

 - Unsweetened coconut flakes (Bob's Red Mill Coconut Flakes are best)